High blood pressure (hypertension)

-Although high blood pressure is most common in adults, children may be at risk, too.
-For some children, high blood pressure is caused by problems with the kidneys or heart.
-But for a growing number of kids, poor lifestyle habits, such as an unhealthy diet, obesity and lack of exercise, contribute to high blood pressure.
+High blood pressure is most common in adults.
+But kids can have high blood pressure too.
+High blood pressure in children may be caused by problems with the kidneys or heart.
+But for a growing number of kids, high blood pressure is due to lifestyle habits such as an unhealthy diet and lack of exercise.

 Uncontrolled high blood pressure can lead to complications including:

 - Heart attack or stroke.
 Hardening and thickening of the arteries due to high blood pressure or other factors can lead to a heart attack, stroke or other complications.

 - Aneurysm.
 Increased blood pressure can cause a blood vessel to weaken and bulge, forming an aneurysm.
 If an aneurysm ruptures, it can be life-threatening.